 This will hopefully be our last time flying far away for a surgery for a rare condition.
 I am really hopeful after this next big surgery I will be okay again.
 Life has been turned upside down to say the least.
 At 37 I was suddenly hit with all of this and became basically disabled.
 I miss everything I used to do including working so very much!

 I need help with travel costs, lodging and the out of pocket expenses as we have been living off of one income for nearly a year now since I became so sick.
-This is the last big step to Life 2.0!

 Thank you all!